| SOJTF-ASpecial Operations Joint Task Force - Afghanistan

 Local Police (ALP), and other lesser known highly-specialized direct

+action units.
 Uniting the "Tribes".
 SOJTF-A is

 a newly formed organization.
 Prior to 2012 the various U.S. and NATO SOF